 Contact representatives of the company providing services in your city and negotiate on the connection.

-Connection to the central monitoring station (CMS) is possible via the Contact ID or SIA protocols.
+Connection to the central monitoring station (CMS) is possible via the SurGard (Contact ID), ADEMCO 685, SIA (DC-09), and other proprietary protocols.
+A complete list of supported protocols is available at the link.

 Check the operational capability of the Ajax security system on a regular basis.